What to do when your new website goes live

 Set a monthly or quarterly review date to review your site’s performance, review analytics and ensure that content is being updated regularly.
 Go pop it in the calendar right now!

 We hope you’ve found this useful.
 If you’d like more information and full checklist, we’ve created a handy ebook to guide you through the process of launching a new website.
 It includes vital steps and hopefully makes the process a little less stressful.
-Download it below!
+Download it from our home page!